Skip to Main Content

 To see a complete list of materials available in the library related to crime and its consequences, search the catalog for SUBJECT: Victims of Crime -- United States.
 Otherwise, peruse the list below.

-Crime, Victims and Justice: Essays on Principles and Practice (Hendrik Kaptein & Marijke Malsch, eds., 2016)
+Crime, Victims and Justice: Essays on Principles and Practice (Hendrik Kaptein & Marijke Malsch eds., 2016)

 This collection of papers from some of the leading experts in the field sets out to provide a better understanding of the problems associated with restorative justice, with the aim of improving criminal law.
 Questions asked include whether retribution may be plausibly reinterpreted as restoration by offenders on behalf of victims; the relationship between criminal law and tort law; and, issues relating to the rights of victims.